Fly to the Line UK - Season 1 - 2018 - 2019

-The team/s (one team of up to 4 from each registered class at the school) with the best distance flying glider is invited to represent their school at the regional finals to be held at the regional Hub in February or March.
+The team/s (one team of up to 4 from each registered class at the school) with the best distance flying glider is invited to represent their school at the regional finals to be held at the regional Hub around February.
 At the regional and national finals, students will get the opportunity to learn more about flight and will design and compete with new glider designs they make there (all tools and resources provided).

 Winners of each regional finals will be invited to a National level Final at the beginning of April 2019.

 Where can I get advice on running the at school qualifying stage?

 You can review the videos and presentation below which include new resources on running your in school qualifying stage and preparing for the regional final.

 How do I find my regional final date and hub location?

 Regional hubs are located at specialist aviation museums and forces aviation bases around the UK to provide an exciting and informative venue for the qualifying teams to design and fly gliders.The final list of locations and dates will be published in the Autumn Term of 2018 after school registration is complete and be timetabled for the spring term 2019.